piccolo-orm/piccolo_api/docs/source/rate_limiting/index.rst

 .. code-block:: python

-    app = ExceptionMiddleware(
+    app = RateLimitingMiddleware(
-        RateLimitingMiddleware(
         my_asgi_app,
         provider = InMemoryLimitProvider(
             limit=1000,
             timespan=300,
             block_duration=300  # Blocked for 5 minutes
         ),
     )
-    )

 Custom Providers
 ----------------

 A provider needs to implement a simple interface - see ``RateLimitProvider``.
-Making provider is simple, if the built in ones don't meet your needs.
+Making a provider is simple, if the built in ones don't meet your needs.